alpaca-lang/alpaca/Tour.md

 ## About This Document<a id="sec-1-2" name="sec-1-2"></a>

 This document is exported from the Emacs org-mode doc `Tour.org` using `org-md-export-to-markdown`.
-Corrections and suggestions welcome via PRs to the main [MLFE repository](https://github.com/j14159/mlfe).
+Corrections and suggestions welcome via PRs to the main [Alpaca repository](https://github.com/j14159/alpaca).

 # The Structure of a Program<a id="sec-2" name="sec-2"></a>

-MLFE at present is really just a new way to write modules for an Erlang application.
+Alpaca at present is really just a new way to write modules for an Erlang application.

 ## What Modules Include<a id="sec-2-1" name="sec-2-1"></a>

 The set of top-level elements permitted in a module are the following:

 -   a module declaration, e.g. `module my_module_name`.
 This is required.
 -   function exports.
-These tell the compiler which functions should be publicly accessible to modules outside of the ones we write in MLFE.
+These tell the compiler which functions should be publicly accessible to modules outside of the ones we write in Alpaca.
 -   type definitions.
 These describe new types as ADTs.
 -   test cases
 -   comments, though these can go anywhere and are not restricted to the top level.